 GRE scores are not required

-If your native language is not English, you’ll need a minimum of 100 or better on the TOEFL iBT or a minimum of 250 total score on the computer-based test.
+If your native language is not English, you’ll need a minimum score of 100 on the TOEFL iBT / minimum score of 250 on the computer-based TOEFL or minimum of 600 total score on the paper-based TOEFL.

 - PALS (Pediatric Advanced Life Support)